ikegamiryusuke/test/README.md

 ## gas_app

 The `gas_app` directory provides a minimal example of a GAS web application that stores user progress in a Google Spreadsheet.
 It implements a small digital stamp rally: users register with a nickname and four-digit birthday, then collect stamps by entering secret codes at each location.
 When all stamps are gathered, the app displays **"COMPLETE!!"**.
 Duplicate nicknames are not allowed — a nickname can only be registered once.
-The first screen simply shows two sealing-wax style buttons for login and registration over a parchment background.
+The first screen shows two wax-seal images for login and registration over a parchment background.

 ### Usage